alicjaap/alicjaap.github.io/_pages/cv.md

 Awards and Accomplishments
 ======
+* Prize for Best PhD Student Presentation issued by the IOP at the DISI Conference
 * Cosmology and Astroparticle Student and Postdoc Exchange Network (CASPEN) Grant
 * G-Research Grant for early career researchers
 * International Research Opportunities (IROP) Award at Imperial College London